matk86/fish-finder/README.md

 install tensorflow

-create directories:

-       train, out and imagenet_train
+Folders:

+	train: raw training data,

+	validation: raw validation data

-put the raw training data in the 'train' directory
+	data: processed data(both training and validation data in TFRecord format)

-create 'out' directory
+	imagenet_train: training checkpoint folder

+Note:
+	run gen_train_validation_sets.py to generate random training and validation samples

-run image_to_tfrecord.py to convert jpegs to tfrecords: the tfrecord shards will be in the 'out' directory
+	run image_to_tfrecord.py to convert jpegs to tfrecords

-run train.py
+	run solver.py to train

-Note: The changes done to the original inception model are minor and almost no changes in the modules in the inception subpackage.
+	The changes done to the original inception model are minor and almost no changes in the modules in the inception subpackage.

+TODO:

+	update solver.py

-TODO: update/modify the image pre-processing.
+	update/modify the image pre-processing.

 	Change FLAGS settings in the modules.

+	full test